katebutenko/RecipientListManagement/README.md

 RecipientListManagement
 =======================

-RecipientListManagement is a tool that currently allows two things:
+RecipientListManagement is a Sitecore ECM add-on that currently allows two things:

 1. Manage recipient lists: add new lists, import users, delete users from list etc.
 2. Limit user rights.
 Users only see the lists and messages that they have created/sent.
 Admins see everything.